Currents on cusped hyperbolic surfaces and denseness property: Introduction

 \textbf{Other results.} In Section \ref{sec:convergence}, we present an example in which a sequence of weighted closed geodesics converges to any given geodesic connecting two cusps in the space $\GC(\gS)$ of geodesic currents on a cusped hyperbolic surface $\gS$.
 As a result, we can see that the set of weighted closed geodesics is a dense subset of $\GC(\gS)$.
 Moreover, we construct an example in which a sequence of weighted geodesics connecting two cusps converges to any given closed geodesic in $\GC(\gS)$, which implies that the set of weighted geodesics connecting two cusps is a dense subset of $\GC(\gS)$.

 In Section \ref{sec:extension of intersection number}, for a cusped hyperbolic surface $\gS$, we present a concrete example to prove that the intersection number cannot extend continuously to $\GC(\gS)$.
 To construct the example, we use the sequence of weighted closed geodesics converging to a geodesic connecting two cusps in Section \ref{sec:convergence}.
-Note that if we restrict $\GC(\gS)$ to the subset consisting of ``compact supported'' geodesic currents, then the intersection number can be extended continuously in the same manner as that in \cite{Bon86}.
-This fact has been mentioned in \cite{BIPP17} but not been proven.
-We present a sketch of the proof by using the method in \cite{Sas17}, which was used to prove the continuity of the extension of the intersection number to the space of subset currents.
+Note that according to \cite[Theorem 2.4]{BIPP19}, if we restrict $\GC(\gS)$ to the subset consisting of ``compact supported'' geodesic currents, then the intersection number can be extended continuously.
+We present another sketch of the proof by using the method in \cite{Sas19}, which was used to prove the continuity of the extension of the intersection number to the space of subset currents.

 In Section \ref{sec:dense subset currents}, we prove that the space $\SC(\gS)$ of subset currents on a cusped hyperbolic surface $\gS$ also has the denseness property.
 The notion of subset currents was introduced by Kapovich and Nagnibeda as a natural generalization of geodesic currents, and the study of subset currents began with the case of subset currents on free groups in \cite{KN13} and \cite{Sas15}.
-See \cite{Sas17} for the study of subset currents on a compact hyperbolic surface, where the denseness property of rational subset currents has been proven.
+See \cite{Sas19} for the study of subset currents on a compact hyperbolic surface, where the denseness property of rational subset currents has been proven.

 A subset current on a hyperbolic surface $\gS$ is a $\pi_1(\gS)$-invariant Radon measure on the hyperspace